elenavanengelenmaslova/kotlin-fundamental-building-blocks/slides.md

 </v-clicks>

 <!--
-Befroe we go further lets build the app, do section 5.1 on Basic Data Types and Operators -->
+Before we go further lets build the app, do section 5.1 on Basic Data Types and Operators -->
 ---
 ---